 - Don’t give in to temptation.
 No matter how much stress you’re under, make sure to maintain a healthy diet.
 If you find yourself reaching for cookies, potato chips or snack foods, try healthier alternatives like celery sticks or carrots.

-- Meditation and yoga.
+- Incorporate meditation and yoga.
 Mindfulness techniques help relieve stress and have been shown to help reduce risk factors for heart disease.

 - Have fun.
 Even just a few minutes of laughter and positivity can make a huge difference.

-- Do what you love—reading, writing, listening to music, sewing, art—activities that make you feel good will help your heart too.
+- Do what you love.
+Whether it's reading, writing, listening to music, sewing or art, doing activities that make you feel good can help your heart too.